The Banking Regulation Review: Liechtenstein

 According to Article 7a, Paragraph 6 of the BA, banks and investment firms shall introduce and permanently maintain remuneration policies and practices that are consistent with sound and effective risk management.
 The FMA will share this information with the European supervision bodies.

-This rule on remuneration was implemented in the wake of the financial crisis, and the bonus discussion with regard to Article 1(3) of CRD III.17 A risk-oriented and appropriate remuneration policy for banks and investment firms is stipulated to ensure that their remuneration policies are in line with the long-term interests of banks and investment firms.
-The details of these remuneration policies and practices, which must subsequently be introduced and maintained by institutions, can be found in Article 92 of Directive 2013/36/EU and in Annex 4.4 to the Banking Ordinance.
+This rule on remuneration was implemented in the wake of the financial crisis, and the bonus discussion with regard to Article 1(3) of CRD III.21 A risk-oriented and appropriate remuneration policy for banks and investment firms is stipulated to ensure that their remuneration policies are in line with the long-term interests of banks and investment firms.
+The details of these remuneration policies and practices, which must subsequently be introduced and maintained by institutions, can be found in Article 92 of CRD IV and in Annex 4.4 to the Banking Ordinance.

-- the treatment of voluntary retirement benefits in the event of an employee leaving a company (Annex 4.4, No. 1, Paragraph 2, Subparagraph n, sentence 2, Banking Ordinance).
+- the treatment of voluntary retirement benefits in the event of an employee leaving a company.24

 A bank qualifies as a small institution if its assets do not exceed 5 billion Swiss francs.

 CRD and CRR

 Liechtenstein banks are distinguished by their financial strength and stability.
 They have solid and high-quality equity capital resources.
 With an average core capital (Tier 1 ratio) of more than 20 per cent, Liechtenstein banks hold, on average, more than what is required under Basel III or the EU capital requirements of CRD IV.
 They are thus among the best-capitalised banks across Europe and worldwide.
 Since the beginning of the financial crisis, no bank in Liechtenstein has required state aid.
 Liechtenstein's AAA rating by Standard & Poor's underscores the country's reliability and stability.